tshrmthw/PASTA-Project/README.md

-# PASTA-Project
-PASTA-Attaching Semantics To Anomalies
+# PASTA-Attaching Semantics To Anomalies